hrittik777/interview-task-one/README.md

-# NodeJS and PostgreSQL app to for Bank Data
+# NodeJS and PostgreSQL App for Bank Data

 ## App fetches details regarding Banks and Branches from Database and serves requested data through respective API endpoints.